norryna07/Afterschool-Database/README.md

 ## SQL code
 Using the diagram I create the database, adding constrains and unique index - that permite to have a pair a columns unique just if one of the columns is not null.
 In [script](script.sql) are 3 steps:
-  i. drop step - deleting all the tables ii. create step - create all the tables with constrains and unique indexies iii. insert step - add rows in all tables
+  - drop step - deleting all the tables
+  -  create step - create all the tables with constrains and unique indexies
+  -  insert step - add rows in all tables

 ## Integration using python
 The integration step can be seen in [integration folder](integrare) where using Flask and Oracle database module, I extract information from the local database created using SQLplus for Windows.
 In the conection will need to be replace the username and the password for a local.